Notes on Innocence

 Christians hope that “the blood of Jesus… cleanses us from all sin”,[11] while Buddhists hope to free themselves from “defilements” and become like the lotus blossom that emerges spotless from the muddy pond.

-Clearly there’s something intuitively appealing about this motif.
-The seed inside of each of us was destined to blossom into something stately, unblemished, proud, undistorted, vibrant… but only if we could resist the forces eager to make us stunted, stained, cowering, warped, and dull.
+Clearly there’s something intuitively appealing in this motif.
+The seed inside of each of us was destined to blossom into something stately, unblemished, proud, undistorted, vibrant… but only if we resist the forces eager to make us stunted, stained, cowering, warped, and dull.
 You could have been a princess if you hadn’t been consigned to sweep the fireplace by your evil stepmother.
 Why is this sort of myth appealing?

 The intuition underlying this is, I think, that as we go through life we pick up experience (and experiences) and learn from them to craft our characters.
 But if we stop to take an inventory, it seems that some of this we could have done better without: things learned that would have been better left unlearned, experiences better left unexperienced, ways in which we changed our characters for the worse rather than for the better.
 Some experiences give us wisdom, skill, and perspective; others don’t offer much more than scars, limps, or chronic tinnitus.
-In at least some ways, we suppose, if we had been able to remain more innocent we would be better people for it.
+In some ways, we suppose, if we had been able to remain more innocent we would be better for it.
 If we had a second chance, maybe we could stay on the straight-and-narrow path where we could pick up the good experience and leave the rotten stuff to rot.

 Remaining innocent is easier than restraining guilt within reasonable bounds